AdobeDocs/workfront.en/help/quicksilver/maestro/create-workspaces.md

 In Adobe Maestro, workspaces are centralized locations for teams to plan work.

-A workspace is a collection of operational record types and taxonomies used by the team and represents the team's work lifecycle.
+A workspace is a collection of operational record types and taxonomies used by a team and represents the team's work lifecycle.

 ## Access requirements